Charles Rogers (director)

-Charles Rogers (born July 5, 1987) is an American film director, screenwriter, producer and actor best known for his movie Fort Tilden (2014) and the TBS / HBO Max series Search Party which ran from 2016 to 2022.
-He also served as a writer for the Netflix comedy series, Wet Hot American Summer: First Day of Camp (2015), and Wet Hot American Summer: Ten Years Later (2017).
+Charles Rogers (born July 5, 1987) is an American film director, screenwriter, producer and actor best known for his movie Fort Tilden (2014) and the TBS / HBO Max series Search Party which ran from 2016 to 2022, and for co-creating the upcoming drama series The Band, currently in development at HBO.

+He served as a writer and co-executive producer on the Ryan Murphy produced FX television adaptation of Brett Easton Ellis's novel The Shards, and was also as a writer for the Netflix comedy series, Wet Hot American Summer: First Day of Camp (2015), and Wet Hot American Summer: Ten Years Later (2017).

 Rogers has earned notoriety and acclaim as one of the major LGBTQ showrunners in Hollywood.
 He has earned recognition from Forbes 30 Under 30, The Hollywood Reporter, and Variety.
 In 2017 he was one of Out Magazine 100 most compelling LGBT people in 2017.

 Early life and education

 Rogers is a graduate of the New York University Tisch School of the Arts MFA film directing program.